Last login: Mon Apr 13 16:41:12 on ttys002

 + Wrap every generation in tests, invariants, and evaluators

-+ Re-run and diff until the harness is green
++ Re-run, diff, and repair until the harness is green

 how this shows up in my work